 President and Chief Operating Officer, Station Mont Tremblant

 Born in the Italian Alps, Jeffrey Frisch moved to Tremblant at the age of 19.
 In 2010, Jeffrey earns his place on the Canadian Olympic Team but an unfortunate injury one week prior to the 2010 Vancouver Olympics keeps him on the sidelines.
 A World Cup skier for the Canadian Alpine Ski Team, Jeffrey continues to pursue his ambition: becoming a world-class athlete!
 True to his values, he supports athletes of his community through mentorship.More Details

 "My parents taught me to ski when I was 2 years old and I loved it from the start.
 So I joined the Tremblant team at a young age and started competing when I was around 7.
 When I progressed to K2 (U16), I went on the EDLS team (Équipe de la Division Laurentienne de Ski).
 After my first year in FIS, I continued on to the Quebec Team and joined the National Development Team the following year."More Details

-A member of the Canadian national team, Brittany Phelan has been on the FIS World Cup circuit since the age of 17.
-In 2012-2013, she first garnered attention by finishing every World Cup circuit race in the top 30, topping it off with a top 10 in Croatia.
-She also took part in four races on the North American circuit, finishing 2nd and 3rd in two of them during the same season.More Details
+A member of the Canadian national team, Brittany Phelan first garnered attention in 2012-2013 by finishing every World Cup circuit race in the top 30, topping it off with a top 10 in Croatia.
+At the start of the 2015-2016 ski season, Brittany makes a big decision and goes from alpine skiing to ski cross.More Details

 Pierre Plouffe had a successful career and has won a total of 27 Canadian championships in waterskiing.
 Despite his pause as a competitive athlete in 1989, Pierre decides to get back in shape and resumes competition in 2006.
 He has since won three World Championships in combined disciplines.More Details